 The Committee on Ministry (CoM) supports and nurtures the shared ministry of the Unitarian Church of Montpelier.

 The Personnel Committee ensures that our church staff are treated ethically, legally and fairly through implementation of appropriate policies.
 It advises the Minister and Executive Team on human resource matters as needed.
 We welcome new members with HR experience.
 Please contact Rev. Joan if you are interested in being part of our team.

 The Property Committee oversees all aspects of church property management, from steeple to foundation.
 Its members work with our Sexton on routine maintenance and cleanliness.
 They also develop a long-range plan for upkeep and improvements

 The Stewardship Committee fosters a spirit of generosity and shared financial responsibility in our church community.
-It develops ways of raising the revenue necessary to carry out the church’s mission.
+We develop ways of raising the revenue necessary to carry out the church’s mission.
 In 2016 a sub-committee of the Stewardship Committee, “Planned Giving,” was established to support the long-term financial health of the church by encouraging bequests and other planned gifts, and by providing members and friends with the information and tools to facilitate such giving.